A style guide for the Oshkosh Scholar.

 - Student author’s name, signature, major, phone/e-mail

-- Faculty adviser’s name, signature, department, phone/e-mail
+- Faculty mentor’s name, signature, department, phone/e-mail

-The abstract should appear on your manuscript, following the author and faculty adviser names, but before the introduction.
+The abstract should appear on your manuscript, following the author and faculty mentor names, but before the introduction.
 This abstract should give the reader a preview to the article and important conclusions of the research.
 The abstract should be 125 to 175 words.

 Submissions must conform to the Oshkosh Scholar style guidelines.
 Those submissions not adhering to the style guidelines will be ineligible for publication.
 All authors are to use Chicago style, no matter their disciplines.